rikard-sics/californium/README.md

 Please check out our [contribution guidelines](CONTRIBUTING.md)

 There are a couple of [enhancement issues](https://github.com/eclipse-californium/californium/issues?q=is%3Aissue+label%3Ahibernate), which have been closed for longer inactivity.
-Maybe, if you like to help and spend some time, you will be welcome..
+Maybe, if you like to help and spend some time, you will be welcome.